History of Jeff Green (basketball) in Timeline

 In 2003, Jeff Green was recruited to Georgetown University by coach Craig Esherick.

-In 2004, Jeff Green led the NHS Wildcats to the state basketball championship while attending Northwestern High School in Hyattsville, Maryland.
+In 2004, Jeff Green led the NHS Wildcats to the state basketball championship.

 On June 28, 2007, Jeff Green was selected with the fifth overall pick in the 2007 NBA draft by the Boston Celtics and then traded to the Seattle SuperSonics.

-In 2007, Jeff Green entered the NBA draft and was selected with the fifth overall pick by the Boston Celtics, later being traded to the Seattle SuperSonics.
+In 2007, Jeff Green entered the NBA draft and was selected with the fifth overall pick by the Boston Celtics, but was traded to the Seattle SuperSonics.

-In 2007, Jeff Green was named the Big East Player of the Year and Most Outstanding Player of the Big East Tournament.
+In 2007, Jeff Green was named the Big East Player of the Year.
+He and Roy Hibbert were unanimous selections to the All-Big East First Team.
 He also led the Hoyas to the Final Four of the 2007 NCAA tournament.

 On April 6, 2008, Jeff Green scored a career-high 35 points against the Denver Nuggets.

-In 2008, following his rookie season, Jeff Green was named to the NBA All-Rookie First Team.
+In 2008, following his rookie season, Green was named to the NBA All-Rookie First Team.

-In January 2009, Jeff Green hit his first career game-winner, leading the Thunder to a 122–121 win over the Golden State Warriors.
+In January 2009, Jeff Green hit his first career game-winner, leading the Thunder to a 122–121 victory over the Golden State Warriors.

-In 2009, Jeff Green got the nickname "Uncle Jeff" after LeBron James compared him to an uncle who punishes you on the basketball court.
+In 2009, Jeff Green got the nickname "Uncle Jeff" after LeBron James compared him to "that uncle you used to play basketball with at the Y who will punish you down on the blocks and you get mad."

 On December 1, 2010, Jeff Green set a new career high with 37 points against the New Jersey Nets.

-On February 24, 2011, Jeff Green was traded to the Boston Celtics along with Nenad Krstić and a 2012 first-round pick.
+On February 24, 2011, Jeff Green was traded to the Boston Celtics.

 December 10, 2011: Re-signed with the Celtics

-On December 10, 2011, Jeff Green re-signed with the Boston Celtics following the conclusion of the NBA lockout.
+On December 10, 2011, following the conclusion of the NBA lockout, Jeff Green re-signed with the Celtics.

 August 22, 2012: Signed with the Celtics

-In 2012, Jeff Green underwent successful open-heart surgery but continued his playing career.
+In 2012, Jeff Green underwent successful open-heart surgery and continued his playing career.

 Jeff Green graduated from Georgetown in 2012 with a degree in English and a minor in theology.

-In the 2013-14 season, Jeff Green played and started in all 82 games for the Celtics, averaging a career-high 16.9 points per game.
+In the 2013–14 season, Jeff Green played and started in all 82 games for the Celtics.
+He had a career-best season averaging a career-high 16.9 points per game.

 Over the first two months of the 2014–15 season, Jeff Green averaged a career-best 17.6 points per game.